fetchai/agents-aea/docs/simple-oef.md

+# Simple-OEF

-This documentation has been produced for the Simple-OEF version `0.1.30`.
+This documentation has been produced for the Simple-OEF version `0.2.7`.

 ## Concepts